-(Flash Off) Does not fire even if it is dark. 🗯 (Autoflash) Fires if it is dark or against light. \$ (Fill-flash) Fires every time you trigger the shutter. ≉ (Slow sync.)
+(Flash Off) Does not fire even the built-in flash pops up. 🔉 (Autoflash) Fires if it is dark or against light. \$ (Fill-flash) Fires every time you trigger the shutter. ≉ (Slow sync.)
 Fires every time you trigger the shutter.
-Slow sync shooting allows you to shoot a clear image of both the subject and the background by slowing the shutter speed.
-FRAR (Rear sync.)
-Fires right before the exposure is completed everytime you trigger the shutter. ∫∫ (Wireless) Fires an external flash (sold separately) that is off the camera and away from it (Wireless flash shooting).
+Slow sync shooting allows you to shoot a clear image of both the subject and the background by slowing the shutter speed. ≱ (Rear sync.)
+Fires right before the exposure is completed everytime you trigger the shutter.
+(Wireless) Fires an external flash (sold separately) that is off the camera and away from it (Wireless flash shooting).